georgelza/Polaris_Pg_Flink/README.md

 - `accountholders`

 - `transactions`
+s

-These data products are inserted into our Postgres database called `demog`, which is hosted by our postgrescdc docker-compse based service.
+These data products are inserted into our Postgres database called `demog`, which is hosted by our `postgrescdc` docker-compose based service.

 The plan is then to consume this data stream from PostgreSQL into [Apache Flink](https://flink.apache.org) using the [Apache Flink CDC framework](https://nightlies.apache.org/flink/flink-cdc-docs-stable/).
 This is accomplished by defining 2 tables inside Apache Flink, referncing our Postgres database/tables.